How Often Do You Visit The Site

 - They would prefer to get on with the building with the minimum interference from you.

-I think that in the early stages you only that its more important to keep a close eye on things if you have made a lot of changes from a standard design or you are having a house built to your own design.
+I think that in the early stages its more important to keep a close eye on things if you have made a lot of changes from a standard design, or you are having a house built to your own design.